Władysław III Spindleshanks: Conflicts with Archbishop Henry Kietlicz and Władysław Odonic

 The loss of Kalisz, putting into foreign hands, caused a deep dissatisfaction in Władysław Odonic, who considered this land as part of his patrimony.
 The young prince (at that time around 16 years) managed to gain the support of the Greater Poland nobles and foremost the Archbishop of Gniezno, Henry Kietlicz, who wanted the opportunity to obtain from Spindleshanks privileges for the local Church and thus limit the power of the ruling house.

 However, despite the efforts of both Odonic and Archbishop Kietlicz, the rebellion was short-lived and unsuccessful.
 Both Kietlicz and Władysław Odonic had to flee to the court of Henry I the Bearded.
 The excommunication launched by Kietlicz against Spindleshanks was from little help to the insurgents, because of the support given to Mieszko III's son by Arnold II, Bishop of Poznań.

 Somewhat surprising was the reaction to these events by Henry I the Bearded, who not only accepted the exiles, but also endowed Władysław Odonic with the Duchy of Kalisz, however, with the condition to return to him after he regained his inheritance.
 At the same time, the Archbishop Kietlicz went to Rome, where he had a personal meeting with Pope Innocent III.
 The protest made to the Holy See successfully blocked the attempt to appeal the curse made by Spindleshanks.
 The Pope also instructed the other Polish princes to help the Archbishop of Gniezno in returning to his diocese.

 Congress of Głogów and reconciliation with Archbishop Kietlicz

-Henry I the Bearded became a mediator between the warring parties, and on Christmas Day of 1208 he invited the two Greater Poland Dukes, the Archbishop of Gniezno and the Bishops of Wroclaw, Lubusz and Poznań to a meeting in Głogów.
+Henry I the Bearded became a mediator between the warring parties, and on Christmas Day of 1208 he invited the two Greater Poland Dukes, the Archbishop of Gniezno and the Bishops of Wrocław, Lubusz and Poznań to a meeting in Głogów.
 After long discussions, a settlement was finally reached between Spindleshanks and the Archbishop Kietlicz, who could return to Gniezno with all his goods restored, in exchange for lifting the anathema against the Duke.
 However, the conflict between uncle and nephew remained unsolved.